Lipen/discrete-math-course/typst/hw4.typ

 #align(center)[
   #derive-it.ded-nat(stcolor: black, arr: (
-    (0, $(P and Q) or (P and R)$, "PR"),
+    (0, $(P and Q) or (P and R)$, "Premise"),
-    (1, $P and Q$, "Sup.
-Case 1"),
+    (1, $BOXM$, "Assume"),
-    (1, $P$, "Simp 2"),
+    (1, $P$, BOX),
-    (1, $P and Q imply P$, "PC"),
-    (1, $P and R$, "Sup.
-Case 2"),
+    (0, $...$, "empty line"), // TODO: remove this line, but keep assumption scopes separated somehow...
+    (1, $BOXM$, "Assume"),
-    (1, $P$, "Simp 4"),
+    (1, $P$, BOX),
-    (1, $P and R imply P$, "PC"),
-    (0, $P$, "Disj elim 1, PC, PC"),
+    (0, $P$, BOX),
   ))
 ]

 == Problem 3: Argument Symbolization and Validity

-Symbolize the given arguments with well-formed formulae (_WFFs_) of propositional logic.
+Symbolize the given arguments with well-formed formulae (WFFs) of propositional logic.
 For each argument, determine its validity using a truth table.
 For each _valid_ argument, provide a deductive formal proof in Fitch notation.
 For each _invalid_ argument, provide a counterexample valuation.

 #tasklist("prob3")[
   // Symbolization: $(P imply Q)$, $(not Q or R)$, $P$ and $R$ (conclusion)
-  + _If philosophers ponder profound problems, their quandaries quell quotidian quibbles.
+  + If philosophers ponder profound problems, their quandaries quell quotidian quibbles.
     Either their quandaries don't quell quotidian quibbles or right reasoning reveals reality (or both).
     Philosophers do ponder profound problems.
-    Therefore, right reasoning reveals reality._
+    Therefore, right reasoning reveals reality.

   // Symbolization: $A imply (not B or not C)$, $B$, $not A or not C$; Conclusion: $not A$
-  + _If aardvarks are adorable, then either baby baboons don't beat bongos or crocodiles can't consume cute capybaras (or both).
+  + If aardvarks are adorable, then either baby baboons don't beat bongos or crocodiles can't consume cute capybaras (or both).
     Baby baboons beat bongos.
     Aardvarks aren't adorable unless crocodiles can't consume cute capybaras.
-    Therefore, aardvarks aren't adorable._
+    Therefore, aardvarks aren't adorable.

   // Symbolization: $not D imply G$, $D imply H$; Conclusion: $G or H$
-  + _If discipline doesn't defeat deficiency, then geniuses generally get good grades.
+  + If discipline doesn't defeat deficiency, then geniuses generally get good grades.
     If discipline defeats deficiency, then homework has harmed humanity.
-    Therefore, geniuses generally get good grades unless homework has harmed humanity._
+    Therefore, geniuses generally get good grades unless homework has harmed humanity.

   // Symbolization: $C imply not I$, $(M and D) or C$, $I$; Conclusion: $M iff D$
-  + _Crocodiles can consume cute capybaras only if incarcerating iguanas isn't illegal.
+  + Crocodiles can consume cute capybaras only if incarcerating iguanas isn't illegal.
     Mad monkeys make mayhem and dinosaurs do disco dance, unless crocodiles consume cute capybaras.
     It is known that incarcerating iguanas is illegal.
-    Therefore, dinosaurs do disco dance if and only if mad monkeys make mayhem._
+    Therefore, dinosaurs do disco dance if and only if mad monkeys make mayhem.
 ]